hyprcommunity/hyprdm/README.md

 In short, we support many integrations and features that carry DM functionality, and we plan to offer more advanced security and integration support in the future.

-# Current Status
-We are currently in the **beta-testing phase**, so some code structures are being reviewed for direct compilation.
-Therefore, you need to be cautious about errors and risk warnings before compiling.

 # Installation

 If you want to compile directly with Cargo: